garth5689/garth5689.github.io/_posts/2016-12-16-genetic_boggle.markdown

 {::options parse_block_html="false" /}

 Algorithmically, there are many ways to approach this, but the mutation must be explicitly defined.
 I've chosen to give each letter a small probability to mutate into another random letter.
 The aggressiveness of the mutation depend on the probability.
 It's likely there are other mutations that would work as well, including swapping letters, or additionally shifting letters.
 Because there is no meaningful link between letters, I chose to mutate the letter randomly.
-It's also very easy to implement.

-{% highlight python %}
-def mutate_grid(individual, indpb):
-    # mutate the grids by randomly changing letters
-    for i in range(len(individual)):
-        if random.random() < indpb:
-            individual[i] = generate_random_boggle_letters()

-    return individual,

-toolbox.register("mutate", mutate_grid, indpb=letter_mutate_prob)
-{% endhighlight %}

 ## Solution
 Gathering this all together, 1 million boards were generated and evolved over 100 generations.
 Without specific knowledge about what makes a high scoring Boggle board, we've been able to find some very high scoring boards!
 Likely next steps would be to continue to refine the parameters and probabilities used to further optimize the result.
 For now though, I'm pretty happy with the result.
 The final board has a score of 3001: